JustinBirchard/smelloscope/README.md

  ### Brief explanation of each file:

-**TheSmelloscope.ipynb** is where all the action happens.
+**TheSmelloscope.ipynb** is where the action happens.
 The lab contains methods and functions for examining and exporting data.

 **scope_it_out.py** is the engine.
 It imports the user selected stocks from **smello.toml** via the **objective_lens.group_selection** function.
 The script iterates through each ticker in the list, gathering data, and instantiating **Company** and **PeerGroup** objects.

-**objective_lens.py** imports the config module and defines **group_selection**, a function that returns a list of user selected stocks.
+**objective_lens.py** imports the config module and defines **group_selection**, this function serves as a mini user interface and returns a list of user selected stocks.

 **company.py** contains functions, methods, and definitions for **Company** and **PeerGroup** objects.
 Each stock in the user selected group will become a Company object.
 The Company object holds all data relating to the company.
 A PeerGroup object is a subclass of Company and contains the average values of every metric.
 Company and PeerGroup methods are what allow for examination in **TheSmelloscope.ipynb**.
 These methods also allow for analyzation and scoring.